abgulati/Privion/README.md

 - Install [Pytorch](https://pytorch.org/get-started/locally/)

-- NOTE: LARS built and tested with Pytorch v2.5.0 with CUDA 12.4.1 for Ampere & Ada GPUs, and Pytorch v2.7.1 with CUDA 12.8.1 for Blackwell GPUs
+- *NOTE: LARS built and tested with Pytorch v2.5.0 with CUDA 12.4.1 for Ampere & Ada GPUs, and Pytorch v2.9 with CUDA 12.8.1 for Ada & Blackwell GPUs*

 - IMP: Make sure to add `torchaudio` to the install list (if planning to use Privion's speech features, which is recommended) as the website might not include it by default!
 For example:
     ```